 Each month was talk to a pair who have taken part in AHRI’s mentoring program.
 How did they find it?

-Q: Why did you decide to become a mentor?
+Q: Why did you want to become a mentor?

 Q: What did you get out of the mentoring experience?

-Q: Tell us about your first session with Rita.
+Q: Tell us about your first session with Ted.

-Q: What advice would you give to a mentee completing the program?
+Q: What advice would you give a mentee completing the program?